Manchester Victoria station: National Rail services

 Since the May 2018 timetable change, all express services on the North TransPennine route call at the station.
 These services are run by TransPennine Express.
 Westbound, two trains an hour run express to Liverpool Lime Street (one calling at Lea Green and the other calling at Newton-le-Willows).
 The other pair of services run westbound to Manchester Airport via the Ordsall Chord and Manchester Piccadilly.
 Eastbound, there are 4 trains per hour running via Huddersfield, Leeds and York.
-After York, one train an hour run to each of Edinburgh, Newcastle, Redcar Central and Scarborough.
+After York, one train an hour ran to each of Edinburgh, Newcastle, Redcar Central and Scarborough.

+From the winter 2023 timetable change, the service was somewhat reduced (due to ongoing staffing issues at the TOC), with only the hourly Liverpool - Newcastle and Manchester Airport - Saltburn calling here.
+However, as of the December 2024 timetable changes, the former service pattern was restored, and 4 trains per hour operate between Manchester Victoria and Leeds via Huddersfield.

 Also since the May 2018 timetable change, services along the Calder Valley line have been significantly sped up.
 Stations between Rochdale and Manchester are now served by Blackburn services.
 This means that Calder Valley services now run non-stop between Rochdale and Manchester.
 As a result, there are now 6 trains an hour to Rochdale.